Taxes and discounts calculated in checkout.

 Produced from the mid to late 1960's in Kilbowie Scotland, this machine was something fresh and new to the Singer Featherweight market.
 The official Singer color was called "Pale Turquoise", but the machine was often times more white or pale green in appearance depending on the casting light.
 For ease of reference, naming it the White Featherweight has become common place and known throughout the world.
 So, whether you hear of a pale or celery green, pale turquoise or white Featherweight, they are all in reference to this same model machine.
 With its interior toothed belt, it was considered in its day to be a high-tech upgrade to the standard black model.
-If the interior belt ever needed replaced, however, it would have to be done at the factory.
-In all the years of servicing Featherweights we have only ever had one white machine that had a worn out belt.
+If the interior belt ever needed to be replaced, however, it would have to be done at the factory.
+In all the years of servicing Featherweights, we have only ever had one white machine that had a worn out belt.
 That machine was so well worn and cosmetically abused, it appeared to have been used in a factory.

-Machine has no gold decals and the bed extension is shorter.
+The machine has no gold decals and the bed extension is shorter.
 Black painted lettering are limited to the light housing and the back arm of the machine.

-Bed Extension is pressed on with pins and does not have screws that keep it in place.
+Bed extension is pressed on with pins and does not have screws that keep it in place.

-Bottom tray is a masonite board and is held on with a small screw.
+The bottom tray is a masonite board and is held on with a small screw.

 The presser bar spring sits outside of the presser bar on a White Featherweight, whereas this spring is placed inside the presser bar on black and tan Featherweights and is accessed by unscrewing the screw on the top of the machine.
 The two styles are not interchangeable, but they serve identical purposes, maintaining pressure on the presser foot.

 Electrical Cord and Foot Controller are hard-wired into the machine whereas on the black and tan Featherweights the cord is plugged into the machine as a separate unit.

 This particular case had a very pretty light purple houndstooth